 Got your wristband and fest-ready footwear?
 Before the gates open, check out who’s actually playing beyond the boldface names on the poster’s top lines.
 Take a listen to genre-specific YouTube playlists, and when the schedule drops, sketch a rough plan for any acts on your must-see list.

 Between those sets, wander away.
 Follow your ears to a new discovery inside the Mojave tent, ride the Ferris wheel, snap a selfie with large-scale art works and sit down for a meal (and some shade) inside the Indio Central Market or one of the pop-up restaurants.
+Taking breaks is crucial to surviving the weekend, and your feet will thank you when you’re still dancing well after midnight.

 Insider festival tips